 Any student who earns less than a 2.00 cumulative GPA will be placed on academic probation and will be limited to 15 units of enrollment in the following term.

 A student placed on probation must earn a term GPA of 2.00 or higher in the subsequent semester of enrollment.
-The student will have one additional term to attain a cumulative GPA of 2.00 or higher, or the student will be academically dismissed.

 A student will be academically dismissed from the University (ineligible to continue attendance) in the following situations: